svserge89/rvs/README.md

   Default value: `false`.
   + **`ratingDate`** - set filtering by date for rating.
 If `rating` is not set, or `ratingDateStart` is set, or `ratingDateEnd` is set: ignored.
-  Value type: ISO date.
+  Value type: `string` in ISO date format.
   Default value: empty.
   + **`ratingDateStart`** - set filtering by minimum date for rating.
 If `rating` is not set: ignored.
-  Value type: ISO date.
+  Value type: `string` in ISO date format.
   Default value: empty.
   + **`ratingDateEnd`** - set filtering by maximum date for rating.
 If `rating` is not set: ignored.
-  Value type: ISO date.
+  Value type: `string` in ISO date format.
   Default value: empty.
   + **`sort`** - comma-separated sorting options.
 If `menu` is not set: ignored.
   Direction option (`asc`, `desc`) must be placed after the field name option (Example: